This mandala painting also called thangka has been handpainted in Bhutan by Chador Tenzin, winner of the seal of quality award 2012.

 This piece is a “Menla” mandala, commonly called the Buddha of medicine.
 Made with twelve (12) great bodhisattva vows, the mandala of medicine Buddha has three levels: external, internal and absolute.
 A lot of Buddhism practice is needed in order to realize (pass) these three levels.

-External level is accomplished with devotion and offering to the Medicine Buddha and the practice of medicine.
-Inner level is reached with the tantric practice of identifying oneself with the medicine Buddha and one’s world with the energies of the pure medicinal land.
+The external level is accomplished with devotion and offering to the Medicine Buddha and the practice of medicine.
+The inner level is reached with the tantric practice of identifying oneself with the medicine Buddha and one’s world with the energies of the pure medicinal land.
 The last and absolute level, the ultimate realization, can only be reached by being one with the Medicine Buddha who continuously manifests the healing power.

-As Buddhist, we pray to Medicine Buddha to heal from sickness, and for anyone who is sick and dying or even sometimes who has already died.
+As Buddhists, we pray to Medicine Buddha to heal from sickness, and for anyone who is sick and dying or even sometimes who has already died.

 Winner of the Seal of quality award of 2012